Work Order Maintenance Best Practices: Arranging Work Orders

 - Effectiveness of work orders

-When you switch from handwritten work orders to digital ones, you will notice that the latter are completed faster.
+When you switch from handwritten work orders to digital ones, you will notice that the latter is completed faster.
 The main reason for this is that digital work order contains all the necessary resources and instructional assets for a technician, so it is easier to do the work.

 - Centralized work orders management